 You should note that you will not be allowed to schedule your exam until you pay the exam fee.
 However, after the approval of your application, you have the grace of one year to pay/schedule the exam.

-You can reschedule your PMP certification exam appointment from 30 days upto two days before the scheduled exam date on paying 70 USD to the PMI.
+You can reschedule your PMP certification exam appointment from 30 days upto two days before the scheduled exam date on paying 70 USD.
 Rescheduling within two days of the exam will forfeit your full exam fee.
 However, you can reschedule your exam before 30 days for free.

 Candidates in various locations are required to pay their equivalent of the US dollars in their own currencies.